Azure-Samples/healthcare-agent-orchestrator/docs/access_control.md

 - **ADDITION_ALLOWED_TENANT_IDS**: A comma-separated list of tenant IDs to allow.
 - **ADDITION_ALLOWED_USER_IDS**: A comma-separated list of user IDs to allow.

+If user is not authorized to access an agent, the agent will respond with `You are not authorized to access this agent.`.

 > [!IMPORTANT]
 > The user who deploys Healthcare Agent Orchestrator and the tenant where it's deployed are always allowed.

 ## Sample Configurations
+This section provides sample configurations for various scenarios of access control.

 ### Allow All
 Allow all Teams users from all tenants.